flemm0/PM566_project/README.md

 | mexican_american            |                        7.144258 |                                      12.83065 |                                       1.837305 |                                                     3.921403 |                  39615 |
 | non-hispanic_asian          |                        5.524766 |                                      10.58994 |                                       1.488071 |                                                     3.001189 |                  31361 |

-The groups with the highest average sugar and saturated fatty acid consumption are “other race including multiracial” and “non-hispanic black”, and they are closely followed by “non-hispanic white”.
+The groups with the highest average sugar and saturated fat consumption are “other race including multiracial” and “non-hispanic black”, and they are closely followed by “non-hispanic white”.
+Non hispanic asians consume less sugar and saturated fats on average than other groups.

 | Food Source                                  | Average Total Sugar Consumption | Standard Deviation of Total Sugar Consumption | Average Total Saturated Fatty Acid Consumption | Standard Deviation of Total Saturated Fatty Acid Consumption | Number of Observations |
 |:---------------------------------------------|--------------------------------:|----------------------------------------------:|-----------------------------------------------:|-------------------------------------------------------------:|-----------------------:|